-The NHS England Targeted Lung Health Checks (TLHC) programme is the first large-scale lung cancer screening initiative substantially supported by artificial intelligence (AI).
-Nineteen pilot lung checks have been rolled out so far, 15 of which are using lung nodule management solutions provided by Aidence, a healthtech front runner improving cancer care with AI.
+The UK’s National Health Service England (NHSE) Targeted Lung Health Checks (TLHC) programme is the first large-scale lung cancer screening initiative substantially supported by artificial intelligence (AI).
+19 pilot lung checks have been rolled out so far, 15 of which are using lung nodule management solutions provided by Aidence, a healthtech front-runner improving cancer care with AI.

 Early lung cancer detection

 Early detection is a great leap forward for treating Britain’s deadliest and most expensive cancer.
 A recent study found that screening with chest CTs catches 70% of lung cancers at an early stage when patients can be treated and potentially cured.

 The NHS England Targeted Lung Health Checks programme offers low-dose CT scanning to eligible patients across the country.
 It aims to detect approximately 3,400 cancers and save hundreds of lives over four years.
 However, the 200,000 additional CT scans generated by the pilot must be reported by a radiology workforce already under strain.